aarnold45/Project--1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available,in addition to restricting access to the network.
-Load balancers help ensure environment availability through distribution of incoming data to the web server.Jump Box allow for more easy administration of multiple systems and provide an additional layer between the outside
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancers help ensure environment availability through distribution of incoming data to web servers.
+Jump boxes allow for more easy administration of multiple systems and provide an additional layer between the outside and internal assets.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.

-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+Filbeats watch for log directories or specific log files.
+Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server.
+The configuration details of each machine may be found below.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.